encore428/amtodo/README.md

 - In the repository, create `secret.HEROKU_API_KEY` using the key revealed above.

+Now proceed to push all these changes to Github.
+Github action will take over and perform all the above jobs.
+All the end,

-# What about port nmapping
+## What about port mapping

 According to https://devcenter.heroku.com/articles/container-registry-and-runtime#dockerfile-commands-and-runtime,
 Heroku ignores `EXPOSE` in `Dockerfile`.
 It instead assigns a port at time of application start up, and the port is